syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Various-Filter-options-for-Suggestion.md

 ![](images/equalswithcasesensitive.png)

-## Words that Ends with Input Text
+## Words that End with Input Text

-Displays the list of suggestions based on ending word.
+Displays the list of suggestions based on the ending characters.

 {% tabs %}